isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2026-04-02-post-Issuance of Code of Practice on AML Measures for PSMDs to Combat Scam Related Money Laundering Cases.md

 <p>b) Frontline response measures where potential scam indicators are identified;
 and</p>
 <p>c) Recording-keeping practices.</p>
-<p>5.
-The CoP adopts a structured A.C.T. framework, which requires PSMDs
+<p>The CoP adopts a structured A.C.T. framework, which requires PSMDs to:</p>
-to:</p>
 <p>a) Add immediate intervention by asking the customer for reasons behind
 the purchase;</p>
 <p>b) Check for the customer’s behaviour using the various anti-scam information;